ManuelRoeder/fedt4t-evo/README.md

 # FedT4T-Evo

-This respository is an implementation of the algorithm proposed in the paper "**TBD**".
+This respository is an implementation of the algorithm proposed in the manuscript "**The Evolution of Resource-Aware Cooperation in Federated Learning**".

 ![racf](/assets/racfl.png)